-Enter a name for the cluster; if available the interface will indicate with a green tick.
+Enter a name for the cluster; if the name is available on azurehdinsight.net the interface will show a green checkmark.

 Note the options for Cluster Type, Operating System, and HDInsight Version.
 Don't change any of the default settings, this will be Hadoop, Windows, and version 3.1.